matteomeleri/AZ104-LABS-PORTFOLIO/PROJECT-7-Full-Observability-Dashboard/README.md

 Problem 1: No data in Log Analytics after 5 minutes

 •	No data in Log Analytics after 5 minutes — wait 10-15 minutes after creating the DCR before expecting data.
 The Azure Monitor Agent installs asynchronously and data ingestion has a lag

-What I Learned
+**What I Learned**

 This project completed the monitoring picture that the previous six projects were missing.
-The most important conceptual lesson was understanding the difference between Azure Monitor Metrics and Azure Monitor Logs — Metrics are fast, cheap, and great for real-time alerting, while Logs are more powerful for analysis but have higher latency and cost.
+The most important conceptual lesson was understanding the difference between Azure Monitor Metrics and Azure Monitor Logs.
+Metrics are fast, cheap, and great for real-time alerting, while Logs are more powerful for analysis but have higher latency and cost.
 Seeing both in the same lab made the distinction genuinely concrete rather than just a definitional difference.
-Writing KQL queries against real performance data I had generated myself — including the CPU spike from the stress test — made the language feel practical rather than academic.
+Writing KQL queries against real performance data I had generated myself, including the CPU spike from the stress test, made the language feel practical rather than academic.
 The custom dashboard is also the single most visually impressive screenshot in the entire portfolio series: a single pane showing CPU, network, disk, and alert state simultaneously is something that immediately communicates operational maturity to anyone reviewing the work.
-I also learned that the Data Collection Rule architecture (AMA + DCR) is meaningfully different from the older Log Analytics Agent approach — and knowing that distinction is an exam question.
+I also learned that the Data Collection Rule architecture (AMA + DCR) is meaningfully different from the older Log Analytics Agent approach, and knowing that distinction is an exam question.

 **What I'd Do Differently / Next Steps**